Spannakin/WildGetaway/README.md

 * Verdict

-   The external links work as  expected and are easy for the user, the review section also mean that there are testamonials on the page for users to refer to, as well as external links to read different peoples reviews.
+   The external links work as  expected and are easy for the user, the review section also mean that there are testimonials on the page for users to refer to, as well as external links to read different peoples reviews.

 ** User Story: I want clear information about the site facilities available and what I need to provide for myself **